ptsteadman/notebook/essays/getting-my-ehr.md

 providers monetize the EHRs of their patients, often without the patient's knowledge.
-Both of these issues are relevant to the question of whether it's always in a patient's best interest to disclose certain information to their healthcare providers, and what a individual can do to ensure control over their own health information.
+Both of these issues are relevant to the question of whether it's always in a patient's best interest to disclose certain information to their healthcare providers, and what a individual can do to exercise control over their own health information.